-The GLAST LAT "Science Tools" provide a framework for analyzing gamma-ray data recorded by the Large Area Telescope: data subselection, exposure calculation, source detection and identification, likelihood analysis of emission spectra, etc. The "Science Tools" are developed and maintained by the GLAST Science Support Center 3.
-This software is based on the standard ftools developed at HEASARC4, designed for data sets using the FITS format.
+The GLAST LAT "Science Tools" provide a framework for analyzing γ -ray data recorded by the Large Area Telescope: data subselection, exposure calculation, source detection and identification, likelihood analysis of emission spectra, etc. The "Science Tools" are developed and maintained by the GLAST Science Support Center 3.
+This software is based on the standard ftools developed at HEASARC 4, designed for data sets using the FITS format.
 In this section we describe gtbary and gtpphase, which are pulsar timing analysis tools.

-The pulsar section of the "Science Tools" allows basic timing analyses within the GSSC framework, but is not intended to replace specialized packages such as TEMPO (Taylor & Weisberg 1989) or TEMPO2 (Hobbs et al. 2006b).
-The pulsar science tools include only a subset of the functions provided by the those packages.
+While the pulsar section of the "Science Tools" allows basic timing analyses within the GSSC framework, it is not intended to replace specialized packages such as TEMPO (Taylor & Weisberg 1989) or TEMPO2 (?).
+In particular, the pulsar science tools cover only a subset of their functionalities.

-We have tested gtbary and gtpphase with giant radio pulses from the Crab pulsar (B0531+21) and from the millisecond pulsar B1937+21, recorded at the Nançay radio telescope, Xray photons from the binary millisecond pulsar J0218+4232 recorded by XMM, as well as with simulated radio observations of the binary millisecond pulsar J0437-4715 from Parkes.
+We have tested gtbary and gtpphase with giant radio pulses from the Crab pulsar (B0531+21) and from the millisecond pulsar B1937+21, recorded at the Nançay radio telescope, X-ray photons from the binary millisecond pulsar J0218+4232 recorded by XMM, as well as with simulated radio observations of the binary millisecond pulsar J0437-4715 from Parkes.

-Furthermore, we made extensive use of pulsar timing solutions (ephemerides) in the context of these tests, obtained by monitoring pulsars in radio or X-ray wavelengths.
-We converted pulsar ephemerides to fit the LAT format.
+Furthermore, we made extensive use of pulsar timing solutions ("ephemerides") in the context of these tests, obtained by monitoring pulsars in radio or X-ray wavelengths.
+We had to convert pulsar ephemerides to fit the standard LAT format.
 In practice, these LAT format ephemerides will be gathered in a FITS file called "D4", which will be updated regularly and will be available on the GSSC data servers.
 The D4 file contains a subset of the many parameters that radio or X-ray pulsar astronomers are able to provide.
-Hence, we are creating a web-based interface to access the ephemeris files provided by the observing campaign and generate the D4 FITS file needed by the Science Tools.
+Hence, we are creating a webbased interface accessing the ephemeris files provided by the observing campaign and generating the D4 FITS file needed by the Science Tools.

-Another task that this web-based tool addresses is the following: during the GLAST mission, when doing a long-term followup of a pulsar, one might have to use overlapping ephemerides, or choose between ephemerides valid on the same epoch.
-Those ephemerides could come from different observatories possibly using different analysis methods.
+Another task that this web-based tool should address is the following: during the GLAST mission, when doing a long-term follow-up of a pulsar, one might have to use overlapping ephemerides, or even choose between ephemerides valid on the same epoch.
+Those ephemerides could come from different observatories which possibly use different analysis methods.
 As an example, the definition of the arbitrary time T_0 when the pulsar rotational phase equals zero, i.e. $\Phi(T_0) = 0$ can differ between observatories.
 To ensure phase continuity when using overlapping pulsar timing solutions, it is important to have the template profiles used to build the ephemerides.
-The web-based tool will keep track of these template profiles.
+The web-based tool will be able to keep track of these template profiles, so that users could have phase continuity while stacking large data sets.
 In the following we describe the pulsar timing analysis using the LAT software, and the different tests used to validate this process.